If HR is responsible to motivate employees and take care, who would motivate HR?

 From India, Guwahati

-HR has to be self-motivated because they have to motivate others.
-They have to seize each and every opportunity to motivate others; if not you, then no one in the organization can work enthusiastically.
-Yes, HR are also human beings; they need motivation from others to move ahead in life.
-So, how will they get motivation?
-By witnessing employees' overwhelming performance and improvement, their smiling faces, their respect towards you, and by coming to you with their problems because they trust you.
-When you address employees' queries and solve them, at the end of the day, they will be happy, and so will you. :)
+HR professionals are also human beings who require motivation to progress in their careers.
+So, how can they find motivation?
+By witnessing employees' outstanding performance and improvement, seeing their smiling faces, receiving their respect, and having them come to you with their problems because they trust you.
+When you address employees' queries and solve them, at the end of the day, they will be happy, and so will you.

 From India, Mumbai